ltpitt/javascript-react-contacts-app/README.md

 This repo is a code-along with the in-course project in the React Nanodegree program.

-Most of the commits in this repository correspond to videos in the program.

 ## Project Setup

 1. Clone the project.